 For those students who are borderline in meeting the minimum admission requirements, the University may choose to offer admission through the Academics in Motion (AIM) program.
-Students admitted through this program must retake the ACT prior to registration for classes.
 AIM students may only enroll for a maximum of 16 hours during their first semester at DBU.
 An additional requirement for students in the AIM program is to complete READ 2100 - Advanced Reading Skills, during their first semester at DBU.

 Statement of Nondiscrimination